radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 ## Task: Deploying to a Live Network

-Once you have programmed and tested your dApp, you want to deploy it to a public blockchain so that others can access it.
-For the purposes of our exercise, we will not use the Ethereum mainnet because we would have to pay with real money, but instead use a live testnet.
-A testnet mimics real-world scenarios without risking our own money.
+Once you have programmed and tested your dApp, you will want to deploy it to a public blockchain so others can access it.
+For the purposes of our exercise, we will not use the Ethereum mainnet because it would require paying with real money, but instead we will use a live testnet.
+A testnet mimics real-world scenarios without risking actual funds.
 Ethereum has several [testnets](https://ethereum.org/en/developers/docs/networks/#ethereum-testnets);
-for our purposes, we will choose the [Sepolia testnet](https://sepolia.dev/).
-Deploying to a testnet is the same as deploying to mainnet at the software level.
+for our purposes, we will use the [Sepolia testnet](https://sepolia.dev/).
+Deploying to a testnet is the same as deploying to the mainnet at the software level.
 The only difference is the network you connect to.

 ### Prerequisites

-In order to finish this task, you will need the following tools:
+To complete this task, you will need the following tools:

 * **MetaMask**: A popular Ethereum wallet that allows you to interact with the Ethereum blockchain.
 You can download the MetaMask extension for your browser from the [official website](https://metamask.io/) and set it up.
-But you can also use other Ethereum wallets or simply create your own private-public key pair.
+Alternatively, you can use other Ethereum wallets or simply create your own private-public key pair.

 * **Infura API Key**: Infura provides access to Ethereum nodes without the need to run your own.
 Sign up at [Infura](https://infura.io/) to obtain an API key.

 * **Sepolia Faucet**: Acquire Sepolia test Ether from a faucet to fund your deployment.
 Even on testnets, you'll need testnet ETH to pay for gas fees.
 Make sure you have enough Sepolia ETH (0.01 Sepolia ETH should be sufficient for this exercise) in your wallet before deployment.
 Gas prices fluctuate based on network congestion, even on testnets.
 Some reliable faucets include:
-    * [**Google Cloud Web3**](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (needs only Google account)
+  * [Google Cloud Web3](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) (needs only Google account)
   * [Metamask Sepolia Faucet](https://docs.metamask.io/developer-tools/faucet/) (needs some ETH on mainnet)
-    * [Alchemy Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) (nedds some ETH on mainnet)
+  * [Alchemy Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia) (needs some ETH on mainnet)

 ### Configuring Hardhat for Sepolia Deployment